 Templating with MJML and MailJet

-Email still seems to be a relic of the distant past.
-The system is so outdated that in most cases it relies on plain old table structures, failing to take advantage of simple „new“ technologies or CSS features.
+Email still seems to be a relic from the distant past.
+It’s so outdated that it mostly relies on old-school table structures and can’t take advantage of newer technologies or CSS features.
+This is absolutely horrible and primarily caused by poor support from email clients.

-In order to avoid this technical complexity, there is MJML.
-With it, you don't write HTML directly but use custom tags, which are converted to HTML.
-In this translation step, the mjml2html engine ensures that the used CSS options and layouts can be displayed in as many email clients as possible.
-Specifically, this means that you don't have to worry about table structures anymore.
-The mjml2html converter translates for instance <mj-button>Click me<mj-button> into a markup of divs and tables that is compatible with the vast majority of clients.
+To avoid this technical complexity, there’s MJML.
+Instead of writing HTML directly, you use custom tags, which the mjml2html engine then converts to HTML.
+During this conversion, the engine ensures that your chosen CSS options and layouts work across as many email clients as possible.
+Essentially, you don’t have to worry about table structures anymore.
+For instance, the mjml2html converter will translate <mj-button>Click me</mj-button> into a mixture of divs and tables that most clients can handle.

 Useful snippets